yuvalmGS/gigaspaces-wiki-jekyll/xap100/change-api.markdown

 # Example

-The following example demonstrates how to increase the property 'count' in a an object of type 'WordCount' with id 'the' by one.
+The following example demonstrates how to increment the property 'count' of an object of type 'WordCount' with id 'myID' by one.

 {% highlight java %}
 GigaSpace space = // ... obtain a space reference